 University Transfer Admission

-Admission requirements for university transfer programs include English 30-1 and four grade 12 subjects, as specified by your chosen program.
-Normally you will require a minimum overall average of 60 per cent.
-If you have a mark less than 50 per cent on a high school course, that course will not be considered for admission.
+Admission requirements for university transfer programs include English 30-1 and four grade 12 subjects, as specified by the chosen program.
+Normally the program will require a minimum overall average of 60 per cent.
+If applicants have a mark less than 50 per cent on a high school course, that course will not be considered for admission.

-Having the minimum admission requirements for entry into GPRC university transfer programs is no guarantee that you will be accepted at your chosen university or into a degree program offered on site.
+Having the minimum admission requirements for entry into GPRC university transfer programs is no guarantee that applicants will be accepted at their chosen university or into a degree program offered on site.
 Admission to the universities may vary from program to program and university to university.
 Quota programs at the universities tend to have higher academic requirements for admission.